project-rig/rig/docs/source/circuit_sim_tutorial/00_introduction/README.rst

 simulations onto the SpiNNaker machine.

-The digital circuit simulator we'll be building in this tutorial closely follows the program structure used on real-world SpiNNaker applications.
+The digital circuit simulator we'll be building in this tutorial closely follows the program structure used in real-world SpiNNaker applications.
 Though only a very small program (under 400 lines of heavily annotated Python) our simulator goes through almost all of the steps real neural simulation applications do, including implementing a high-level domain-specific 'language' for describing simulations.
-With luck after completing these tutorials you will have an understanding of how to go about building your own SpiNNaker applications.
+With luck, after completing these tutorials you will have an understanding of how to go about building your own SpiNNaker applications.

-Before getting stuck in, we'll first take a look at how a typical SpiNNaker application is structured and highlight how Rig fits into this picture.
+Before getting stuck in, we'll take a look at how a typical SpiNNaker application is structured and highlight how Rig fits into this picture.